Dip3102001/Clickbait-2/README.md

 2. outout Folder
 - downloaded weights from the cloud and output generated via main.py is kept inside output folder.

+3 notebooks Folder
+- It contains all colab notebook with output of experiment carried out during project work.

-3. main.py
+4. main.py
 - main scirpt file to evaluate task-1 with different hyperparameter setting.
 This script is created for inference purpose only.

-4. requirement.txt
+5. requirement.txt
 - contains all Python packages that were used during project running.

-5. weights.pt
+6. weights.pt
 - This is human readable comma seperated file containing data about the location of weights file on cloud. extension '.pt' is bit misleading, rather it nothing but character human readable file.